7wei/shareuhack/_posts/learn-to-financial-freedom-from-amazon-bestsellers/index.md

 ---
 slug: 'learn-to-financial-freedom-from-amazon-bestsellers'
-title: 'Best Tips for Ordinary People to Master Your Own Money and Life | Learning from Amazon Investment Bestsellers'
+title: 'Master Your Money and Life: Top Tips from Amazon’s Bestsellers'
 category: 'money'
 subCategory: 'investment'
 publishedAt: '2021-08-15'
-updatedAt: '2022-01-09'
+updatedAt: '2024-07-28'
 excerpt: 'Instead of discussing the Holy Grail of Wealth Freedom, this article summarizes the key messages from several reputable authors of Amazon’s investment bestsellers, providing us with a more stable concept of financial management and the path to financial freedom.'
-coverImage: '/assets/posts/learn-to-financial-freedom-from-amazon-bestsellers.jpg'
+coverImage: '/assets/posts/learn-to-financial-freedom-from-amazon-bestsellers-en.jpg'
 ogImage:
-  url: '/assets/posts/learn-to-financial-freedom-from-amazon-bestsellers.jpg'
+  url: '/assets/posts/learn-to-financial-freedom-from-amazon-bestsellers-en.jpg'
 keywords: 'wealth freedom, financial, financial management skills'
 recommendations:
   [